vamsi2792/Nordic_Analytics_Round2_Case_Study/README.md

 ## Key technical decisions

 ### 1. Static JSON import over json-server
 The brief allowed either a static import or a mock API with json-server.
 I chose a direct import.
-There's no async complexity, no server to spin up, and no failure surface — which keeps the focus on the UI layer where this role lives.
+There's no async complexity, no server to spin up, and no failure surface, which keeps the focus on the UI layer where this role lives.

 ### 2. Recharts for charting
 Recharts is composable, has a clean declarative API that matches React's mental model, and produces accessible SVG output.
-It also supports the multi-series overlay (bonus requirement) without needing a separate data transformation layer — just adding extra `<Line>` components is enough.
+It also supports the multi-series overlay (bonus requirement) without needing a separate data transformation layer, just adding extra `<Line>` components is enough.

 ### 3. Inline styles over Tailwind
 The brief says Tailwind is "strongly preferred," and I'd use it in a production codebase.
 For this self-contained artifact submission, inline styles with a central design token object keep the component fully portable and avoid any build configuration.
-Every spacing, color, and typography decision is still deliberate and consistent — it's just enforced by convention rather than by a utility class list.
+Every spacing, color, and typography decision is still deliberate and consistent, it's just enforced by convention rather than by a utility class list.

 ### 4. Sorting state lives in `PortfolioTable`
 Column sort state is local to the table component rather than hoisted.
-It resets on fund switch (desired UX — each fund's table starts with the default sort) and doesn't pollute the top-level dashboard state.
+It resets on fund switch (desired UX, each fund's table starts with the default sort) and doesn't pollute the top-level dashboard state.

 ### 5. MOIC as a derived column
 MOIC (Multiple on Invested Capital = currentValue / investedCapital) is not in the dataset but is a standard PE metric that any fund manager would expect to see alongside current value.
 I computed it inline in the column renderer.